-We launched our new cork flooring collection in November (see it here) and have spent the past weeks introducing designers and architects to the material’s many beneficial properties.
+We launched our new CORK COLLECTION in November 2018 and have spent the past weeks introducing designers and architects to the material’s many beneficial properties.
 Cork flooring planks are a practical and stylish solution for commercial interiors – but they’re responsible too, positively contributing to a sustainable environment and offering exceptional specs.

 So what is it that makes our cork flooring collection so sustainable?